 If selected as a recipient, you will receive an award of $5,000 (U.S.) per year for up to four years, subject to satisfying renewal criteria.
 Up to 100 awards will be granted each year.
 Under IRS rules, awards may be granted to only twenty-five percent of eligible applicants.

-Scholarship awards may be used only while students are full-time candidates for a bachelor’s degree at the college and in good standing as determined by the college.
+Scholarship awards may be used only while students are candidates for a full-time undergraduate course of study at an accredited two-year or four-year college or university or vocational-technical school and are in good standing as determined by the college.
 Scholarship awards may be used for education-related expenses including, but not limited to, tuition, required fees, books, required supplies, and room and board.
 (Check with your Bursar or Financial Aid officer for your school’s definition of education-related expenses.)
 All checks are payable to the college.
 Some uses of the award may result in all or a portion of the award being taxable to the student.
 The reporting of the scholarship award for income tax filing purposes is the responsibility of the recipient.
 You or your parents may wish to consult a tax advisor regarding reporting obligations.

 If you earn a bachelor’s degree in three years, you may use the fourth year’s grant for graduate study.
 The graduate study must begin the semester immediately following receipt of a bachelor’s degree.